apwbs/CAKE-Ethereum/README.md

 the 'client.py' file, specify the constants like 'reader_address', 'gid' etc. and then run `python3 server_authority*.py`.
 Then, run `python3 client.py` to firstly start the handshake function and then to ask for a key.
 Send these two messages in different moments just commenting the action that you do not want to perform.

-To use the second way (the one in the 'key_on_block' branch) to ask for a key, you need to run the 'send_key_request()' function specifying the authority_address you want to invoke.
-Then, run `python3 server_monitor_auth*.py` to let the authorities monitor the blockchain and react to a key request.
-The authority is going to read the key request, generate a key and store it on chain.
-The user, in order to get the key, has to run `python3 server_monitor_reader.py` script specifying the authority address invoked.
-The script is going to retrieve the key and store it in a private database.
-After having obtained all the key parts, just run the 'reader.py' script as described below.

 ### Message reading